 “I don’t think that really reflects the reality of the Church in the United States,” Broglio said.
 “Certainly, our churches are not empty, yet, we’re trying to do our best to make sure that continues to be the case.
 We have a number of seminaries that are actually at capacity.”

-“I think there’s been a concerted effort both in the Eucharistic Revival and for the whole notion of preaching the good news, so I think there might be a little bit of a dichotomy between what was presented in that article and what the reality is,” Broglio continued.
+“I think there’s been a concerted effort both in the Eucharistic revival and for the whole notion of preaching the good news, so I think there might be a little bit of a dichotomy between what was presented in that article and what the reality is,” Broglio continued.
 “That’s my perception.”

 “He’s open to his opinion, and I’m open to mine,” he added.

 The synod and Eucharistic revival aside, another focal point of Broglio’s address were different global conflicts.
-He expressed unity with Ukrainians in “their struggle against unjust aggression,” and called attention to the oppression against the church in Nicaragua, and the dire situation in Haiti.
+He expressed unity with Ukrainians in “their struggle against unjust aggression,” and called attention to the oppression against the Church in Nicaragua, and the dire situation in Haiti.

 On the war in the Holy Land, Broglio, who leads the Archdiocese for the Military Services, USA, said that Israel has a right to defend itself, while Palestinians also have a right to a land that is their own.
-Later on at the presser, he said that while the Hamas attack on Israel provoked a response, Israelis should try to save civilians and keep them out of the conflict.
+Later on in the presser, he said that while the Hamas attack on Israel provoked a response, Israelis should try to save civilians and keep them out of the conflict.

 “I think everyone would recognize that Israel has a superior military force, and they should perhaps be able to find some way to negotiate,” Broglio said.
 “I know that they’ve taken the position that they won’t negotiate until all of the hostages are released, but I don’t know that that justifies attacking particularly where civilians could be injured and have been injured.”

+Following the addresses from Pierre and Broglio, the first public session of the general assembly went on without a hitch.
 However, outside of the Baltimore Marriott Waterfront, where the assembly was held, Bishop Joseph Strickland garnered some attention, leading a rosary for a small crowd around noon.

 Strickland, who was removed from his post as bishop of the Diocese of Tyler, Texas, last week and therefore isn’t able to vote during the general assembly, told Crux after the rosary that he is unsure what his next move will be, or whether or not he’ll stay in Tyler.